Josh Naylor Preview, Player Props: Guardians vs. Angels

-On Saturday, Josh Naylor (.417 slugging percentage in past 10 games, with no home runs) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 9:07 PM ET.
+The Cleveland Guardians and Josh Naylor (.417 slugging percentage over his past 10 games, including one homer), take on starter Kenny Rosenberg and the Los Angeles Angels at Angel Stadium of Anaheim, Sunday at 4:07 PM ET.

-In his previous game, he collected three RBI (going 1-for-3 with a walk) against the Angels.
+He notched a home run while going 1-for-4 in his last game against the Angels.

 Josh Naylor Game Info & Props vs. the Angels